ronivay/burp-docker/README.md

 ```
 docker-compose up -d
 ```
 Burp-UI is now accessible at `http://your-server-ip:5000`.
-Password for admin user is the one you defined in `BUI_USER_PASSWORD` variable.
+Password for admin user is the one you defined in `WEBUI_ADMIN_PASSWORD` variable.

 #### Variables